Legal notices for this pathway (informational)

 - Reporting deadlines are often short (sometimes days).
 Board decisions on allowed benefits vary by case complexity.

 This page is a dedicated, search-friendly version of the same checklist on the main disability benefits guide.
-Progress checkboxes sync via your browser on this device only.
+Progress checkboxes sync in your browser only.

 Claim checklist & evidence